-Understanding the C4 Model for Software Architecture
+Understanding the C4 model for software architecture

 The C4 model is a powerful approach to documenting and visualizing software architecture.
 It provides a hierarchical set of diagrams that help developers and stakeholders understand the structure and components of a software system at different levels of abstraction.
 In this article, we'll take a closer look at the C4 model and see how it can be used to improve software architecture documentation, using a paid article blog application as an example.